bautidea/Professional-AI-Engineer-Certificate/Course 2 - Introduction to Deep Learning & Neural Networks with Keras/README.md

-# Introduction to Deep Learning & Neural Networks with Keras
+# 📚 Introduction to Deep Learning & Neural Networks with Keras

-This repository contains notes, labs, and code for the course **Introduction to Deep Learning & Neural Networks with Keras**, part of the AI Engineer Professional Certificate by IBM.
-The course covers the core concepts of deep learning and how to build and train neural networks using the Keras library in Python.
+This repository contains notes, labs, and code implementations for the course **Introduction to Deep Learning & Neural Networks with Keras**, part of the **AI Engineer Professional Certificate by IBM**.

+The course introduces the fundamentals of deep learning and artificial neural networks, emphasizing how to build and train models using the **Keras** library in Python.
-All content is organized by module, and includes a mix of theoretical summaries and hands-on implementations.
+All content is organized by module, including theoretical summaries, key concepts, and practical labs.

 ---

-## 🧠 Course Description
+## 📌 Course Overview

-The course introduces the fundamentals of deep learning and artificial neural networks, along with the tools and techniques used to implement them.
-It starts with basic concepts such as neurons, forward propagation, and activation functions, then progresses into training techniques like backpropagation and gradient descent.

-Throughout the course, Keras is used to build both simple and advanced models, including convolutional neural networks (CNNs), recurrent neural networks (RNNs), autoencoders, and transformers.
-While some advanced topics are introduced, they are presented in a simplified way suitable for learners starting out in deep learning.
+- Understand how deep learning differs from traditional machine learning.
+- Explore the architecture and working principles behind neural networks.
+- Build and train deep learning models using **Keras**.
+- Work with both **supervised models** (CNNs, RNNs) and **unsupervised models** (Autoencoders, Transformers).
+- Apply learned features through **transfer learning** and **fine-tuning pre-trained models**.

 ---

-## 🎯 Learning Objectives

-Upon completing the course, the following skills are developed:
+## 🧩 Modules and Topics

+### 1️⃣ Module 1 – Introduction to Deep Learning and Neural Networks

-- Understanding the difference between neural networks and deep learning models
+- Applications and significance of deep learning.
-- Implementing deep learning models using the Keras library
-- Applying supervised learning models such as CNNs and RNNs
-- Working with unsupervised models such as autoencoders, transformers, and restricted Boltzmann machines
+- Biological inspiration for artificial neurons.
+- Structure of a basic neural network and forward propagation process.
+- **Lab:** Build and understand a simple artificial neural network.

 ---

-## 🧩 Course Structure

-The course is divided into five modules:

-### **Module 1: Introduction to Deep Learning and Neural Networks**

-- Overview of deep learning applications and relevance
-- Biological and artificial neurons
-- How data is passed forward in a neural network
-- **Lab:** Build a simple artificial neural network and implement forward propagation

-### **Module 2: Basics of Deep Learning**
+### 2️⃣ Module 2 – Basics of Deep Learning

-- How neural networks learn using gradient descent and backpropagation
+- How neural networks learn: gradient descent and backpropagation.
-- Vanishing gradient problem and solutions
+- Challenges like the **vanishing gradient problem** and activation function solutions (ReLU).
-- Activation functions
+- Importance of activation functions in non-linear transformations.
-- **Lab:** Use ReLU to address vanishing gradients
+- **Lab:** Mitigate vanishing gradients using ReLU activations.

-### **Module 3: Keras and Deep Learning Libraries**

-- Introduction to TensorFlow, PyTorch, and Keras
-- Building regression and classification models with Keras
-- **Lab:** Implement models using Keras for both tasks

-### **Module 4: Deep Learning Models**

-- Shallow vs deep networks
-- Supervised learning models: CNNs and RNNs
-- Unsupervised models: transformers and autoencoders
-- **Lab:** Use Keras to implement CNNs and transformers

-### **Module 5: Final Project and Wrap-up**

-- Final project: object detection with CNNs and caption generation with transformers
-- Course summary and additional resources

 ---

-## 🛠️ Tools and Libraries

-The following technologies are used throughout the course:

-- Python
-- Jupyter Notebooks
-- NumPy
-- Pandas
-- Matplotlib
-- Keras
+### 3️⃣ Module 3 – Keras and Deep Learning Libraries

+- Overview of popular deep learning libraries: **TensorFlow**, **PyTorch**, and **Keras**.
+- Building regression and classification models with Keras.
+- Dataset preparation, model compilation, and evaluation workflows.
+- **Lab:** Implement regression and classification models using Keras.

 ---

-Each module has its own folder containing notes, lab code, and implementations.
+### 4️⃣ Module 4 – Deep Learning Models

+- Difference between **shallow** and **deep** neural networks.
+- Building and training:
+  - **Convolutional Neural Networks (CNNs)** for image data.
+  - **Recurrent Neural Networks (RNNs)** and **LSTMs** for sequential data.
+  - **Transformers** using self-attention and cross-attention mechanisms.
+  - **Autoencoders** for compression and reconstruction of input data.
+- Using **pre-trained models** (e.g., VGG16) as feature extractors and fine-tuning them for new tasks.
+- **Lab:** Implement CNNs and transformer-based models using Keras.

+---

+### 5️⃣ Module 5 – Final Project and Wrap-up

+- Apply learned techniques in a project combining:
+  - **Object detection** using CNNs.
+  - **Caption generation** using Transformers.
+- Summarize concepts and explore additional learning resources.

+---

+## 🛠 Tools and Technologies

+- **Python**
+- **Jupyter Notebooks**
+- **Keras** (with TensorFlow backend)
+- **NumPy**
+- **Pandas**
+- **Matplotlib**
+- **Pre-trained models** (VGG16, ResNet)